gourshete/gourshete.github.io/_posts/2019-05-02-why-rails-why-ruby.markdown

 layout: post
 title:  "Why Rails?
 Why Ruby?"
 date:   2019-05-05
+description: "Web framework.
+Ruby on Rails has been a prominent framework for web applications for last couple of years.
+But what has made it so worthy?
+Why Ruby?
+Convention over configuration.
+Easy to Learn.
+Great Community.
+Compatibility with latest technologies.
+ GitHub, Airbnb, Netflix, Twitter rails github gryffindor learning"
 ---

 Ruby on Rails has been a prominent framework for web applications for last couple of years.
 But what has made it so worthy?